 22.6 nia: a proof procedure for non-linear integer arithmetic

-The nia tactic is an experimental proof procedure for non-linear integer arithmetic.
-The tactic performs a limited amount of non-linear reasoning before running the linear prover of lia.
-This pre-processing does the following:
+The nia tactic is a proof procedure for non-linear integer arithmetic.
+It performs a pre-processing similar to nra.
+The obtained goal is solved using the linear integer prover lia.